alex-shpak/dropwizard-hk2bundle/README.md

 );
 ```

-After jersey initialisation services will be re-injected with new `ServiceLocator`
+After jersey initialisation services (if enabled) will be re-injected with new `ServiceLocator`

 ## Without hk2 metadata generator